HungHoang108/sign-up/README.md

-A fullstack sign-up page using Nodejs, EJS, Bootstrap and Mailchimp API
+A fullstack sign-up page using Nodejs, Javascript, Html, CSS, Bootstrap and Mailchimp API